ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
 When you see a man with a good
 deal of religion displayed in his shop
 window, you may depend upon it he
 keeps a very small stock of it within.
-A negro pet at Paris, Ten
+A negro pet at Paris, Tenn
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_lasch_ver01:data:sn83032199:00212477850:1869122201:0822/pct:17.066402,80.800226,11.119921,2.587304/!600,600/0/default.jpg"/>
 </td>